aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ### Bottlerocket

-[Bottlerocket](https://aws.amazon.com/tw/bottlerocket/) is a Linux-based open-source operating system that is purpose-built by Amazon Web Services for running containers on virtual machines or bare metal hosts.
+[Bottlerocket](https://aws.amazon.com/bottlerocket/) is a Linux-based open-source operating system that is purpose-built by Amazon Web Services for running containers on virtual machines or bare metal hosts.
 At this moment the managed nodegroup only supports Amazon EKS-optimized AMI but it's possible to create a capacity of self-managed `AutoScalingGroup` running with bottlerocket Linux AMI.

+> **NOTICE**: Bottlerocket is in public preview and only available in [some supported AWS regions](https://github.com/bottlerocket-os/bottlerocket/blob/develop/QUICKSTART.md#finding-an-ami).

 The following example will create a capacity with self-managed Amazon EC2 capacity of 2 `t3.small` Linux instances running with `Bottlerocket` AMI.